 At NES, we are asking that shorts/pants completely cover everyone's bottoms, and no underwear purposefully shows.
 We ask that all shirts cover the stomach and be snug around the arm holes and neckline to provide appropriate coverage.
 All clothing (hats too) should be school appropriate with no inappropriate words or logos.
 Parents will be contacted to send in a change of clothing or if the parent can't be reached the student will be asked to turn the shirt inside out.
-The student council will hold several dress up days throughout the year to raise money for student activities.
+The student council will hold several dress-up days throughout the year to raise money for student activities.
 Students are encouraged to participate in these events.
-Staff will wear jeans on occasion to support a charity or for field trips.